ryan-mcclue/unsw/anat2521/week3-modern-human-variation-and-osteometry.md

 # Week 3 - Modern Human Variation and Osteometry
 Deme: population defined in terms of genetic composition, i.e. allele frequencies Species -> subspecies/race (can obviously still interbreed, so there is gene flow) -> population
-Cline: gradual change in trait within a population, e.g. skin colour
+Cline: gradations in a trait within a population, e.g. skin colour

 Historically biological determinism (behaviour determined solely by genetics) leading to eugenics (racial out-breeding) with Europeans as superior